 Archives

-2024 Cetaceans and Marine Fauna research internship
+Cetaceans and Marine Fauna research project

 The project

 The dolphin research project “Delfini del Ponente”, started in 2018, is the first project focused on monitoring bottlenose dolphins (Tursiops truncatus) occurrence and distribution in the Western Ligurian Sea.
 The project is structured on an annual basis, to obtain data year-round.
-The study has already provided very interesting information about this community inside the study area – its social organisation, abundance of individuals, distribution, and movements also outside the region.
+The study has already provided exciting information about this community inside the study area – its social organisation, abundance of individuals, distribution, and movements also outside the region.
 Our dataset includes records on several cetaceans species and also on other marine fauna such as seabirds – Mediterranean shearwaters (Puffinus yelkouan), Scopoli’s shearwaters (Calonectris diomedea), Northern gannets (Morus bassanus), Sandwich terns (Thalasseus sandvicensis) and more – sea turtles (Caretta caretta) and sunfish (Mola mola), among others.

 Where: Imperia, Italy